 Accounting principles generally accepted in the United States of America require that the schedules included under the Required Supplementary Information in the accompanying table of contents be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance on the information provide any assurance.

 Management has omitted Management's Discussion and Analysis and budgetary comparison information that accounting principles generally accepted in the United States of America requires to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
-Our disclaimer of opinion on the basic financial statements is not affected by this missing information.
+Our opinions on the basic financial statements are not affected by this missing information.